auramagi/NewIcon/README.md

 ### Clear build cache for templates

 Template files need to be built before they can be used.
-At the very least, this takes several seconds, so NewIcon caches build product inside `~/.new-icon/cache` to speed up any subsequent use of the same template.
-There is a small command to clear this cache.
+At the very least, this takes several seconds, so NewIcon caches build products inside `~/.new-icon/cache` to speed up any subsequent use of the same template.
+There is a simple command to clear this cache.

 ```sh
 $ new-icon template cache clear